barricklab/breseq/src/doc/installation.rst

 .. _installing-source-code-package:

 Method 2.
-Source code package
+Source code download
 ++++++++++++++++++++++++++++++

 |breseq| installation from the source code requires some basic familiarity with UNIX commands and environments.